MaastrichtU-IDS/dsri-documentation/website/docs/deploy-rstudio.md

 title: RStudio
 ---

-Feel free to propose new deployments using [pull requests](https://github.com/MaastrichtU-IDS/dsri-documentation/pulls) or request new ones by creating a [new issues](https://github.com/MaastrichtU-IDS/dsri-documentation/issues).

 ## Start RStudio

 Start a RStudio container based on [Rocker RStudio tidyverse images](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image) (debian), with `sudo` privileges to install anything you need (e.g. pip or apt packages)